Sean Patrick Maloney: 2018

-Secretary to the Governor
+First Deputy Secretary to the Governor of New York

 Maloney joined Governor Eliot Spitzer's administration in January 2007 as First Deputy Secretary under top adviser Rich Baum.

 The Eliot Spitzer political surveillance controversy (popularly known as "Troopergate") broke out on July 23, 2007, when Cuomo's office admonished Spitzer's administration for ordering the State Police to create special records of Senate Majority Leader Joseph Bruno's whereabouts when he traveled with police escorts in New York City.
 A New York Times editorial suggested that Maloney might have been involved by withholding emails during the investigation, and the Times endorsed Maloney's 2012 election opponent because of its concerns about Maloney's handling of the investigation.
 The Wall Street Journal wrote in July 2012, "[G]enerally, those involved in the investigation on both sides defend Mr. Maloney's conduct.
 Mr. Cuomo's chief of staff at the time, Steve Cohen, called the idea that Mr. Maloney got in the way of the Attorney General's inquiry 'misinformed to the point of being laughable.'"

 Maloney continued in the same role as a top adviser to Governor David Paterson's administration under his top adviser, Charles O'Byrne.
 While working for Paterson, Maloney worked on Paterson's effort to increase state aid to education.
-On December 3, 2008, Maloney announced that he would leave Paterson's office to join the law firm Kirkland & Ellis.
+On December 3, 2008, Maloney announced that he would leave Paterson's office to join the law firm of Kirkland & Ellis.

-Private sector
+Private sector work

 From 2000 to 2003, Maloney served as chief operating officer of Kiodex, Inc. He was a senior attorney at the law firm Willkie Farr & Gallagher, during which time he represented the Matthew Shepard Foundation.
 Maloney became a partner in the law firm of Kirkland & Ellis LLP in 2009.
 In March 2011 he joined the law firm Orrick, Herrington & Sutcliffe as a partner.
+He is currently a Senior Advisor at the MarTech startup, Applecart.